 System capacity is monitored on an ongoing basis, with monthly reviews of current and projected capacity requirements.
-The results are reviewed against established guidance for capacity headroom over peak recorded values for all critical systems; that is, to maintain 50 per cent over peak recorded daily volumes, with the ability to increase to 100 per cent over peak within six months.
+The results are reviewed against established guidance for capacity headroom over peak recorded values for all critical systems; that is, to maintain capacity 50 per cent over peak recorded daily volumes, with the ability to increase to 100 per cent over peak within six months.
 Capacity data are reported monthly to the CEO.
-Average capacity utilisation of EXIGO over the Assessment period was 22 per cent, while peak utilisation was 32 per cent.
-Austraclear maintains sufficient technical and human resources to operate EXIGO during peak periods, including in the event of operational incidents or system failure.
+Average capacity utilisation of EXIGO during the Assessment period was 22 per cent, while peak utilisation was 35 per cent.
+Austraclear considers that it has sufficient technical and human resources to operate EXIGO during peak periods, including in the event of operational incidents or system failure.

-Information security policy is implemented using a risk-based decision process, based on AS 4360, relevant federal and state legislation, and other best-practice standards.
-The goal of ASX's information strategy is to create a strong and reliable security environment that meets business and functional requirements for customers and employees while balancing risk to the organisation, cost of controls, and richness and flexibility of services.
-Information security policy applies to all employees, consultants, vendors and contractors of ASX.
+Information security policy is implemented using a risk-based decision process, based on ISO 31000, relevant federal and state legislation, and other best-practice standards.
+The goal of ASX's information strategy is to create a strong and reliable security environment that meets business and functional requirements for customers and employees while balancing risk to the organisation, the cost of controls, and the richness and flexibility of services.
+ASX's information security policy applies to all employees, consultants, vendors and contractors of ASX.
 It also applies to all facilities, equipment and services managed by or on behalf of ASX, including off-site data storage, computing and telecommunications equipment.
 The policy is reviewed annually or when material or organisational changes are made.
-The last review was in late 2012.
+The last review was in March 2014.

-Testing of information security policy is carried out against production infrastructure where possible.
+Information security policy is tested at a number of levels.
 This includes penetration testing against the ASX perimeter and vulnerability testing within the perimeter.
 Austraclear performs EXIGO security testing on a quarterly basis.
-ASX operates a suite of controls designed to prevent a successful cyber attack on its systems, such as denial of service or malware threats.
-These include steps to monitor suspicious internet traffic, and the maintenance of spare capacity to manage legitimate or malicious surges in internet traffic, as well as steps to regulate access to ASX systems described below.
+ASX operates a suite of controls designed to prevent and detect cyber attacks on its systems, such as denial of service or malware threats.
+These include steps to monitor suspicious internet traffic, and the maintenance of spare capacity to manage legitimate or malicious surges in internet traffic, as well as steps to regulate access to ASX systems (described below).
+The Bank will discuss further with Austraclear its approach to prevention and detection of cyber attacks during the coming Assessment period.

-Physical access is controlled at both an enterprise and business unit level.
+Physical access is controlled at both an enterprise and departmental level.
 The key systems supporting ASX's clearing and settlement processes are operated within a secure building.
 Settlement operations are separated from general office areas with permitted access determined at a senior manager level and records of access maintained.
 Physical security arrangements for the primary and backup data centres are broadly equivalent.